OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ## Create the add-in project

-If you are starting a new project, follow these steps to use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create an Excel or PowerPoint add-in project.
+If you are starting a new project, follow these steps to use the [Yeoman generator or Office Add-ins](yeoman-generator-overview.md) to create an Excel or PowerPoint add-in project.

 Do one of the following: